Transgender parents conceiving children

 If you give birth to a child in England and Wales, you will be recorded as your child’s ‘mother’, even if you identify as male or non-binary and even if you have a gender recognition certificate confirming you are legally male.

 The court said that being a mother did not rely on being legally female and that it was important that birth registration records captured who had given birth to children in a consistent way.
-There was also some suggestion that section 12 of the Gender Recognition Act 2004 (which says that the fact a person’s gender has changed does not affect their status as the mother or father of a child) meant that legal gender transitions should be ignored when determining the parenthood status of a transgender parent.
+The case also discussed whether section 12 of the Gender Recognition Act 2004 (which says that a gender recognition certificate does not affect someone’s status as the mother or father of a child) meant that legal gender transitions should be ignored when determining the parenthood status of a transgender parent.

-The court’s rationale is open to criticism, not least because it completely overlooked the fact that birth certificates issued after surrogacy arrangements do not record birth parents, and because section 12 of the Gender Recognition Act was clearly designed to protect the status of transgender parents who already had children when they transitioned rather than to deal with parents conceiving children afterwards.
+The court’s rationale is open to criticism, not least because it completely overlooked the fact that birth certificates issued after surrogacy arrangements do not record birth parents, and because section 12 of the Gender Recognition Act was clearly designed to protect the status of transgender parents who already had children before transitioning.
 However, the possibility of further appeal in this case now appears to be exhausted which means that, unless Parliament changes the law, the UK legal position is currently that parents who give birth in England and Wales must be registered as the ‘mother’.

 If I am the partner of the parent giving birth, will I be a mother, father or parent?